 JPMorgan Chase & Co.
-(JPM) and Goldman Sachs Group Inc., two of the top CDS underwriters in the U.S., say they have bought more protection than they sold, indicating they may benefit from defaults in the region.
+(JPM:US) and Goldman Sachs Group Inc., two of the top CDS underwriters in the U.S., say they have bought more protection than they sold, indicating they may benefit from defaults in the region.
 That outcome is called into question by JPMorgan’s $2 billion loss on similar derivatives, which shows that risks don’t vanish when offsetting bets are taken, said Craig Pirrong, a finance professor at the University of Houston.

 “All these hedges trade one risk for another,” said Pirrong, whose research focuses on derivatives markets.
 “The banks say they’re flat on European risk, but that’s based on aggregated positions.
 We don’t know how those will hold off if the European crisis blows up.”

 JPMorgan Chairman and Chief Executive Officer Jamie Dimon said last week that the bank was trying to reposition a portfolio of corporate credit derivatives and used a flawed trading strategy.
 The lender, the largest in the U.S. by assets, is believed to have sold protection on an index of corporate debt and bought protection on the same index to hedge its initial bet, according to market participants who asked not to be identified because their trading strategies aren’t public.

 The two bets moved in opposite directions this year, causing losses and proving that even hedges that look perfect can break down, Pirrong said.